acomito/react-material-ui-wordpress/README.md

 * Add PropTypes where needed
 * re-add validation for password-reset form
 * Re-add re-routing logic (login, reset, etc. etc.)
-* wire up the username to be in top-right corner of authenticated navbar (was getting an odd error when trying to do this)
+* wire up the username to be in top-right corner of authenticated navbar (was getting an odd error when trying to do this so I just hardcoded "username" there for now)
 * improve documentation
 * Make a similar version but as a base/boilerplate for a blog/portfolio website